 The Zoo Train

-During the warmer months, a zoo train runs between the Tirolerhof, the elephant house, and the zoo’s central pavilion.
+During the warmer months (usually mid-March to the end of October), a zoo train runs between the Tirolerhof, the elephant house, and the zoo’s central pavilion.
 A ticket cost €2 for adults and €1 for children at the time of writing.

 Kids seem to love the Kumpf bronze statues dotted around the zoo, which also make great photo motifs.